Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 The location of the data to extract within the input NBT.
 If left unspecified, the raw component will be used as the data.

-- `.keyname` Expects a compound, and returns the value under the given name. "keyname" can contain any alpha-numerical characters, both upper and lower cases, as well as any character that is legal for a namespaced identifier to hold, excluding dots `'.'`.
+- **`.keyname`** is used to access maps, it returns the value under the given key. "keyname" must be replaced with the actual name of the key.
+It can contain any alpha-numerical characters, both upper and lower cases, as well as any character that is legal for a namespaced identifier to hold, excluding dots `'.'`.

-- `[n]` expects an array, and returns the value at the given index. "n" must be a number.
+- **`[n]`** is used to access arrays, it returns the value at the given index. "n" must be a number.
 Negative values start at the end of the index.

-- `{n}` expects a compound, but accesses it like an array of key-value pairs, and returns the pair at the given index.
-It should always be followed by either `.key` or `.value`.
+- **`{n}`** is used to access maps in an array-like fashion, it returns the key-value pair at the given index.
+It should always be followed by `.key` or `.value` literally.
-The order in which entries are sorted is undefined.
+The order in which entries are sorted is undefined, but will remain constant for a given item.

 > [!TIP]
 >